Jan 16, 2020

 Ontario Distracted Driving FAQs

-If caught driving while distracted, you will face fines and demerit points.
+If caught driving while distracted, you will face fines and demerit points on your Ontario driving record.
 Starting in 2019, you will also face a license suspension.
-A distracted driving ticket can also impact your car insurance rates.
+A distracted driving ticket will also impact your car insurance rates.

 Distracted driving tickets come with three demerit points.
 Under the new laws in Ontario, you could receive up to 6 demerit points for multiple convictions within a 5 year period.